barryli717/book_keeping/README.md

 # book_keeping

 For book keeping and related operations.
+To make these programs runnable on mobile phones, these programms are written in `.ipynb` files, thus we can run the codes on Azure Notebook.

 ## Operations